-Interestingly, at the time of writing and according to Forbes, London is second only to the provocative Thai capital as the most visited city in the world (having just lost the number one spot).
+Interestingly, London is second only to the provocative Thai capital as the most visited city in the world (having just lost the number one spot).
 Some 16 million tourists descend on “the big smoke” every year and those people are all looking for fun things to do.
 As you might expect, London has it in abundance.

 And like any world-city worth its salt, it offers much when the sun goes down and the people come out to play.
 Here then, are 20 + things to see and do in London in the evening or at night.

 If you’re looking for a solid London itinerary, here’s a 3 Day London Itinerary for you!

 Finding Your Way Around

 Before we dive right in, we’ve included a handy Google map of all the main attractions listed here.
 However, please note for the likes of pubs, clubs and restaurants etcetera, there are simply far too many to pin – so you’re just going to have to sniff those out on your own!

 West End Musicals and Theater

 Love them or hate them, there’s no doubt that musicals are enormously popular, particularly when in their territory of London’s West End or Broadway in New York.
 Remember the amount of people who visit London?
 Well, the Society of London Theater claim that 15 million bums were on auditorium seats in 2017.
 While we’re not saying that every tourist who visits the city goes to a show – there’s a tremendous amount of them that do!